Pedagogical Training Overview

 The Graduate Teaching Forum in Music (GTFM) is a series of workshops (typically three to four per quarter) that aim to develop pedagogical skill in young teachers.
 Faculty mentors offer workshops on topics such as course design and logistics; teaching methods; preparation and design of individual classes; creation of assignments, exams, and paper prompts; grading of and feedback on written work; presentation strategies; and opportunities for peer review of teaching materials and methods.

-Students must attend the GTFM for at least two quarters, first in the quarter when they are a Course Assistant (CA), and second when they are a lecturer (LEC).
+Students must attend the GTFM for at least two quarters, first in the quarter when they are a Graduate Student TA, and second when they are a Graduate Student Lecturer (LEC).
 Enrollment is tracked with “P” and “UW” grading as in colloquium.
 The P grade will result from attendance and active participation.

 Students are additionally encouraged to take advantage of the resources, workshops, structured observations, and certificate programs offered through the Center for Teaching and Learning.